 Our CEO Pay Ratio presented above is a reasonable estimate calculated in a manner consistent with SEC rules.
+Because we had more than one non-concurrent person serving as CEO during the 2021 fiscal year, we looked to Mr. Blank, the Interim CEO as of the date we used to identify our median employee, and annualized Mr. Blank's compensation in accordance with the applicable SEC rules.
 To identify, and to determine the annual total compensation of, the median employee, we used the following methodology:

-- We collected annual base salaries of all employees globally, whether employed on a full-time, part-time or temporary basis as of October 1, 2020, annualizing the compensation of permanent employees who were only employed for a portion of 2020. - Under the de minimis exemption, we excluded from consideration 125 employees based in Argentina, who account for less than 5% of the Company's total global workforce of 2,642 employees, 1,968 of whom are domiciled in the U.S. - Exchange rates were applied as of April 13, 2021 to convert all non-U.S. currencies into U.S. dollars. - We used the sum of base salary, bonus and country-specific pension values as our consistently applied compensation measure to determine the median employee. - Using this methodology, we determined that the median employee is a U.S. based employee.
-We then calculated the median employee's total annual compensation for 2020 in accordance with the requirements of item 402(c)(2)(x) of Regulation S-K.
+- We collected annual base salaries of all employees globally, whether employed on a full-time, part-time or temporary basis as of October 1, 2021, annualizing the compensation of permanent employees who were only employed for a portion of 2021. - We confirmed the Company's total global workforce of 2,111 employees, 1,346 of whom are domiciled in the U.S. - Exchange rates were applied as of March 29, 2022 to convert all non-U.S. currencies into U.S. dollars. - We used the sum of base salary, bonus and country-specific pension values as our consistently applied compensation measure to determine the median employee. - Using this methodology, we determined that the median employee is a U.S. based employee.
+We then calculated the median employee's total annual compensation for 2021 in accordance with the requirements of item 402(c)(2)(x) of Regulation S-K.